7 Convenient Madison Area Locations

 If multiple or all teeth are missing, partial or full dentures may be a good solution.
 These prostheses are removable, meaning that you can take them in and out of your mouth at will.
 They require multiple visits to the dentist to be made, fitted, and adjusted to your mouth.

-The cost of an extraction varies depending on if it is a simple or surgical procedure.
+The cost of an extraction varies depending on the complexity of the procedure.
 Insurance coverage for extractions can range from 0% to 100%.
 Your specific coverage depends on your insurance company and individual plan.

 To find out what percentage may be covered by your insurance plan, refer to the information provided to you when you enrolled, or call the 1-800 number on the back of your card to ask a representative.
 If you need help obtaining this information, a DHA front desk staff member would be happy to help you.
 If you are a DHA patient, our financial coordinators will help you obtain an estimate of coverage if requested.